Ermigit/alx-pre_course/0x01-git/README.md

-Readme specific for 0x01-git directory.
+Readme specific for 0x01-git directory. updated from Github GUI.